aahana03/bearing-fault-detection-vibration-ml/cwru_analysis.md

 ## Methodology

 ### Feature Extraction
+The vibration signals were segmented into fixed-length windows of 2048 samples.
 Two types of features were extracted from vibration signals:

 #### Statistical & Spectral Features:
 - RMS (Root Mean Square)